 Knowledge and willingness to handle blood, plasma and other human specimens for processing and shipping.
 Must be willing and able to work with human samples, animals, biohazardous materials and radioactivity.

 Excellent organizational skills to order and maintain lab equipment and order supplies.

 Ability to follow UCSD Safety and Hazardous Materials guidelines.
 Ability and willingness to work with hazardous/biohazardous materials.

 Knowledge of various cell-based assays pertaining to investigating cancer stem cell hypothesis.

 Effective interpersonal and oral communication skills.
 Skill to effectively and clearly communicate with tact, diplomacy, discretion, and flexibility to faculty, academicians, students, and staff including those of diverse ethnicity, culture, and foreign nationals.
 Ability to present information clearly and concisely.

-Knowledge of the cancer stem cell hypothesis and markers, particularly as it pertains to ovarian cancer, breast cancer, and lung cancer.
+Knowledge of the cancer stem cell hypothesis and markers, particularly as it pertains to breast cancer.